Alvin Ailey American Dance Theater: Choreographers

 The company keeps Alvin Ailey's works, including Revelations (1960), Night Creature (1974) and Cry (1971), in continuous performance.
-Memoria was one of Alvin Ailey's balletic pieces, with long lines and a clear technical style different from his usual jazz character style of swirling patters, strong, driving arm movements, huge jumps, and thrusting steps.
+Memoria (1979) was one of Alvin Ailey's balletic pieces, with long lines and a clear technical style different from his usual jazz character style of swirling patterns, strong, driving arm movements, huge jumps, and thrusting steps.
 This dance was later adopted into the repertory of the Royal Danish Ballet.
 Cry is a three-part, 17-minute solo created for Judith Jamison.
 It was meant to pay homage to "all Black women everywhere, especially our mothers" and can be seen as a journey from degradation to pride, defiance, and survival.